 BACB CEUs are available for full day or half day (8:00am-11:45am) attendance.
 Fee for these credits is in addition to the above registration fee.

 Purchase orders will be accepted with a valid purchase order number.

 About the Presenter:

 Autism Center for Educational Services (“ACES”)

-Dr. Gallagher is a BCBA with her PhD in Applied Behavior Analysis (ABA) from The Chicago School of Professional Psychology (TCSPP).
-She is an adjunct professor at TCSPP and the owner of ACES.
+Dr. Gallagher is a BCBA-D with her PhD in Applied Behavior Analysis (ABA) from The Chicago School of Professional Psychology (TCSPP).
+She is the Director of Clinical Training for the Online ABA Program at TCSPP and the owner of ACES.
 She is the author of “A Brick Wall: How a Boy with No Words Spoke to the World.”
 For more than 20 years Dr. Gallagher has worked in the field of ABA, speaking nationally to educate others on the needs of individuals with autism spectrum disorder, and for the last six years with a focus in the area of sexuality.
 She completed a three hour online training program for the Texas Statewide Leadership for Autism Training to assist in training teachers across the state of Texas on the sexual education needs of those with autism.
 As an invited speaker, Dr. Gallagher provided a workshop to the New Jersey Probation Officers.
 She completed her certification courses at the Florida Institute of Technology, holds a Master’s in Special Education from New Jersey City University, and a BA in Communication Studies from Monmouth University.
 She is the mother of three and currently resides at the Jersey Shore with her husband and two adult children with autism.